 With regard to the low voltage demand disconnection test, the transmission-connected distribution facility's technical capability to operate in a single action with on load tap changer blocking in Article 19(3) shall be demonstrated in accordance with Article 19(2).

-An equipment certificate may be used instead of part of the tests provided for in paragraph 1, on the condition that it is provided to the relevant TSO.
+An equipment or type-test certificate may be used instead of part of the tests provided for in paragraph 1, on the condition that it is provided to the relevant TSO.

 Article 38